apache/arrow/docs/source/cpp/gandiva/external_func.rst

   * Typically, this name follows the convention ``{base_name}`` + ``_{param1_type}`` + ``{param2_type}`` + ... + ``{paramN_type}``.
 For example, if the base name is ``add`` and the function takes two ``int32`` parameters and returns an ``int32``, the precompiled function name would be ``add_int32_int32``, but this convention is not mandatory as long as you can guarantee its uniqueness.
 * ``flags``: Optional flags for additional function attributes (default is 0).
 Please check out ``NativeFunction::kNeedsContext``, ``NativeFunction::kNeedsFunctionHolder``, and ``NativeFunction::kCanReturnErrors`` for more details.

+After the function is registered, its implementation needs to be provided via either a C function pointer or a LLVM IR function.

 External C functions
 ------------------------